WallarooLabs/blog.wallaroolabs.com/content/post/open-sourcing-wallaroo.md

 ## Licensing

 Wallaroo is an open source project.
 All of the source code is available to you.
-However, not all of the Wallaroo source code is available under an "open source" license.

-Most of the Wallaroo code base is available under the [Apache License, version 2][apache 2 license].
-Parts of Wallaroo are licensed under the [Wallaroo Community License Agreement][wallaroo community license].
-The [Wallaroo Community License][wallaroo community license] is based on [Apache version 2][apache 2 license].
-However, you should read it for yourself.
-Here we provide a summary of the main points of the [Wallaroo Community License Agreement][wallaroo community license].
+The code base is available under the [Apache License, version 2][apache 2 license].
+In earlier version of Wallaroo some parts were licensed under the Wallaroo Community License Agreement, but the Apache 2.0 license now covers all of the code.

-- You can **run** all Wallaroo code in a non-production environment without restriction.
-- You can **run** all Wallaroo code in a production environment for free on up to 3 servers or 24 CPUs.
-- If you want to **run** Wallaroo Enterprise version features in production above 3 servers or 24 CPUs, you have to obtain a license.
-- You can **modify** and **redistribute** any Wallaroo code
-- Anyone who uses your **modified** or **redistributed** code is bound by the same license and needs to obtain a Wallaroo Enterprise license to run on more than 3 servers or 24 CPUs in a production environment.

-Please [contact us][contact us email] if you have any questions about licensing or Wallaroo Enterprise.

 ## Give Wallaroo a try

 We're excited to start working with our friends in the open source community and new commercial partners.

 If you are interested in getting started with Wallaroo, head over to [our website and get started][website community section].
 If you would like a demo or to talk about how Wallaroo can help your business, please get in touch by emailing [hello@wallaroolabs.com][contact us email].